 If they say “a picture is worth a thousand words,” then perhaps looking at a photo of yourself during some of the most triumphant moments in sobriety can tell you how much better your life is now.
 For example, you can keep a photo of yourself completing an early morning hike or working at a job you never could have landed without a clean and clear head.
 You can also keep a photo of you and the partner you’ve found now that you’re sober.
 Any and all photos that remind you of the positive things in your life would be great to keep.

-2. Ticket stubs, wristbands, flyers and other promotion material
+2. Ticket stubs, wristbands, flyers, and other promotional material

 It’s amazing how some one-liners can be powerful enough to move you—whether it gives you “a case of the giggles” or a moment of positive reflection.
 Whenever you or someone else says something that makes you feel intensely positive, jot it down.
 You can keep a sheet of paper or a notebook filled with quotes that have brought you joy in your sobriety.